-The next one is one of the best facts on Spain culture.
-Before 2015, the age you had to be to marry someone legally was fourteen.
+One of the weird facts about Spain is that before 2015, the age you had to be to marry someone legally was fourteen.
 This was the youngest marriage age in all of Europe.
 Hearing this will come as a bit of culture shock to many people as that would be considered completely inappropriate by the standards of many cultures.
 Spain seems to have changed their tune on this issue as in 2015, they increased the legal marriage age up to sixteen years of age.

-Spain Is the Sixth-Largest Country in All of Europe
+Spain Is the Second-Largest Country in the European Union

 Recreation Time Is Very Important to the Spanish

 The next fun fact about Spain is that a 2013 report showcases one of the more intriguing Spain fun facts on this list.
 You see, the Spanish really love to devote as much of their time to recreation as they can.

 According to a 2013 report, the Spanish try to devote sixteen hours out of the day towards rest and recreation.
 This would put many people working a little less than full time by North American standards.

 With so many people in North America putting in workweeks that are so long and arduous, it’s easy to get jealous of the Spanish philosophy.

 People in the United States of America often work jobs that last for ten to twelve hours a day.
 The Spanish also have a very high life expectancy so perhaps their increased rest and recreation time has had a lot of benefits for them physically.
 This is definitely one of the best fun facts about Spain.

 As I mentioned before, Spaniards live longer than their neighbors.
 They have an average life expectancy of eighty-two years.